Early Phase Clinical Trials

 Method of Teaching

-The module involves a variety of teaching methods, including lectures, seminars, tutorials, practical classes/workshops and guided independent study.
+The module involves a wide variety of teaching methods led by academic trialists at the University of Birmingham, including lectures, seminars, tutorials, practical classes/workshops and guided independent study.
+Students will also perform hands-on analysis and visualisation using R and RStudio.

 By the end of the module you should be able to: